Member Update 9 October 2025 | Term 4, Week 1

 - Looking for a Trusted Supplier?
 Visit the VACPSP Directory at any time.

-- Thoughts and Prayers with Helen: 14 September 2025 The Exaltation of the Holy Cross Feast Day.
-Read Helen's prayer here.
+- Thoughts and Prayers with Helen: 12 October 2025 | Twenty-Eighth Sunday in Ordinary Time Year C. Read Helen's prayer here.

 The information contained in and/or the views and opinions expressed in content made by third party service providers and shared with VACPSP Members represents the views and opinions of the original creators of that content only and does not necessarily represent the views or opinions of the VACPSP.
 The sharing of material or content from third party service providers is done for educational purposes only and to provide information and resources that may provide benefit to some or all VACPSP Members.
 The sharing of this content does not constitute an endorsement by the VACPSP of such content.